Logo

 Unicount is the simplest way to register an Estonian company.
 You can start a company in five minutes or less with a virtual office address in Estonia.
 Unicount can only offer that fast formation service thanks to our virtual office rental and contact person service integrated into the formation process.

-Unicount virtual office service is designed to match the needs of e-resident founders setting up an Estonian company online, but the service is also used by citizens and residents of Estonia, who prefer a professional business address for their companies.
+Unicount virtual office service is designed to match the needs of e-resident founders setting up an Estonian company online.
+Still, the service is also used by citizens and residents of Estonia who prefer a professional business address for their companies.
 In this article, we explain how virtual office service works.

 What is a virtual office rental service?

-A virtual office rental service gives your business an office address in Estonia with some of the services paid staff would potentially do in a corporate office.
-With a virtual office, you can work from anywhere in the world but still have an Estonian registered office address for your company with reliable mail processing.
-All your bank cards and legal documents mailed to your company address will be made available online in the Client Dashboard or through mail forwarding.
+A virtual office rental service gives your business an office address in Estonia and offers some of the services paid staff would potentially do in a corporate office.
+With a virtual office, you can work from anywhere worldwide but still have your company’s Estonian registered office address with reliable mail processing.
+All your bank cards and legal documents mailed to your company address will be available online in the Client Dashboard or through mail forwarding.
 Unicount can forward your mail items with Estonian Post and DHL Express service to you anywhere in the world.

-The requirement to appoint an authorized contact person for receiving official legal notices from the court is something that the Estonian commercial code forced on e-resident founders in 2018.
+The requirement to appoint an authorized contact person to receive official legal notices from the court is something that the Estonian commercial code forced on e-resident founders in 2018.
 Unicount has the licence needed to act as your contact person.
 The contact person is responsible for receiving all official communication from Estonian government agencies and passing it on to the company.
-Starting from 1 February 2023 the contact person appointment is only required if you choose to have a foreign address for your Estonian company.
+Starting 1 February 2023, the contact person appointment is only required if you choose to have a foreign address for your Estonian company.

 Registering a virtual office address with Unicount

 You must be a citizen, resident or e-resident of Estonia to subscribe to Unicount services online.
-That’s because you need an Estonian personal identification code (known as an ‘isikukood’), as well as your digital ID for signing applications in the e-Business Register as a company board member.
-Unicount has lobbied hard to get other eIDAS electronic identities working as well but no luck so far.
+That’s because you need an Estonian personal identification code (‘isikukood’) and your digital ID to sign applications for the e-Business Register.
+Unicount has lobbied hard to get other eIDAS electronic identities working as well, but no luck so far.

-Unicount only provides company formation service with an annual virtual office or contact person subscription.
+Unicount only provides company formation services with an annual virtual office or contact person subscription.
 Your virtual office address in Estonia will be Veskiposti 2-1002, Tallinn 10138.
 It is in the brand-new Avala Electra Building.
-All annual subscriptions cost €199 including VAT.
+All annual subscriptions cost €199 plus VAT.

 The third option is for those who want to register a company in the e-Business Register or notary for some reason.
-That’s fine by us too if you don’t need any support and want to save 25€ for the API fee that Unicount has to pay to the Business Register for its quick online formation service.
-In fact, you’ll need to use the Business Register anyway when you are keen to establish a company with multiple shareholders or Estonian legal persons as founders.
+That’s fine by us, too, if you don’t need any support and want to save 25€ for the API fee that Unicount has to pay to the Business Register for its quick online formation service.
+You should use the Business Register to establish a company with multiple shareholders or Estonian legal persons as founders.

-When setting up a new company in the e-Business Register you can use this guide here: “How can I use Unicount address and contact person service when registering a company on my own?”
-Here is what it looks like when inserting the Unicount virtual office address as your registered office address in Estonia.
+When setting up a new company in the e-Business Register, you can use this guide: “Can I order Unicount address and contact person service when registering a company on my own?”
+When inserting the Unicount virtual office address as your registered office address in Estonia, here is what it looks like.

 Activating your subscription

-After you have made your first annual payment you gain access to the Client Dashboard and can submit mandatory Client Data.
+After you have made your first annual payment, you gain access to the Client Dashboard and can submit mandatory Client Data.
 Unicount needs to collect some more information about your business and shareholders to be able to serve you.
-Requirements to collect client data arise from the Estonian legislation that regulates licenced service providers like Unicount.
+The need to collect Client Data arises from the Estonian legislation that regulates licenced service providers like Unicount.

 Open the Client Data menu in the Client Dashboard and fill in the required Business details.
-When you are done click “Save changes” in the top right corner.
-Saving data automatically takes you to the next tabs where you can add the company’s beneficial owners and upload their passport files.
-We have a full guide here on how to do that: How can I activate virtual office service?
+When you are done, click “Save changes” in the top right corner.
+Saving data automatically takes you to the following tabs to add the company’s related persons and upload their passport files.
+We have a complete guide here on how to do that: How can I activate virtual office service?

 Accessing mail

-All mail items delivered to your registered office address are opened and scanned every working day excluding Estonian national holidays.
-Unicount uploads scanned letters to your Client Dashboard Messages menu and you receive an email notification about a new mail item.
-To see your mail items log in to Client Dashboard here.
+All mail items delivered to your registered office address are opened and scanned every working day, excluding Estonian national holidays.
+Unicount uploads scanned letters to your Client Dashboard Messages menu, and you receive an email notification about a new mail item.
+To see your mail items, log in to the Client Dashboard here.

 There are five categories of messages in your Messages inbox: